By Mariana Malashniak

 Culture and politics

-IT industry overview
+IT industry dynamics

-Poland is the country situated in Central and Eastern Europe.
-It is the 6th largest economy among European Union members with the population of around 38 million people.
-It is the EU member that achieved the highest GDP growth despite recent global economic problems.
-EU membership has provided access to funds boosting the economy, helping to fight unemployment and improve its infrastructure.
+Poland is one of the largest economies in the European Union with a population of over 38M people.
+The EU membership has provided access to funds, boosting the economy, helping to fight unemployment, and improve its infrastructure.
 So one of the main benefits of outsourcing software development to Poland is economic and political stability.